-• Continue group health plan coverage
+Continue group health plan coverage

-- Continue health care coverage for yourself, Spouse or Dependents under the circumstances described in section 10.2 if, (a) there is a loss of coverage under the plan as a result of a qualifying event and, (b) your Employer has 20 or more employees.
+Continue health care coverage for yourself, Spouse or Dependents under the circumstances described in section 10.2 if, (a) there is a loss of coverage under the plan as a result of a qualifying event and, (b) your Employer has 20 or more employees.
 You or your Dependents may have to pay for such coverage.
-(Please refer to section 10.2 for more information about COBRA.) - Receive a reduction or elimination of exclusionary periods of coverage under your group health plan, if you have Creditable Coverage from another plan.
-You should be provided upon request a Certificate of Creditable Coverage, free of charge, when you lose coverage under your Employer's group plan, when you become entitled to elect COBRA continuation coverage (if applicable), when your COBRA continuation coverage ceases, if you request it before losing coverage, or if you request it up to 24 months after losing coverage.
+(Please refer to section 10.2 for more information about COBRA.)

-Prudent actions by plan fiduciaries
+• Prudent actions by plan fiduciaries